r0bertinho/CubeSat_M.E._project/README.md

 #

-# Esse projeto foi iniciado na C.E.D Myriam Ervilha;
 # This is a project initiated in C.E.D.
-Myriam Ervilha;
+Myriam Ervilha; // Esse projeto foi iniciado na C.E.D Myriam Ervilha;

-## O ponto central é criar um código em que um CubeSat possa ser utilizado.
-## It's has as it's central point to create a code for a CubeSat to work smoothly.
+## It's has as it's central point to create a code for a CubeSat to work smoothly. // O ponto central é criar um código em que um CubeSat possa ser utilizado.

-Para conseguir isso, cada participante se especializará em uma área.
-To achieve this the people in this project were sepparated into some essential parts that will be used.
+To achieve this the people in this project were sepparated into some essential parts that will be used. // Para conseguir isso, cada participante se especializará em uma área.
 ```
 Até hoje, o projeto tem como participantes:
 To this day, the project include as members: